tmforum-oda/oda-canvas/usecase-library/UC0XX-Component-Vault.md

 ## Solution Idea

 One of the stable features since Kubernetes 1.21 is to act as a JWT/OIDC provider if in the kube-api-server the `service-account-issuer` flag is set.
-This allows us to use the Kubernetes Cluster itself to act as an autority which proves the identity of PODs running in the cluster.
+This allows us to use the Kubernetes Cluster itself to act as an authority which proves the identity of PODs running in the cluster.

 ### Info